-In our workshops with students, we talk to them about the difference between healthy and unhealthy friendship groups using the Friend-o-meter.
+In our Friendology 101 curriculum, we talk to students about the difference between healthy and unhealthy friendship groups using the Friend-o-Meter.
 Some friendship groups feel good and some do not and we discuss the qualities of a healthy friendship group.

 To support children to try and break down these invisible walls that exist in their friendships, here are 3 important conversations to have with them: